French-Romanian Diana Cotoman is a violinist and composer, member of Sacem and SACD in France, of the CQM, SCGC and ACWC in Canada.

 4 strings on 4 notes – String quartet.
 Duration: 12 minutes.

 Last trio in Paris – Trio for violin, cello and bass.
 Duration: 10 minutes.

 String quartet in three mouvements.
 Duration: 12 minutes.
 First performance in 2013.

 Lettres de chair – Song cycle of four lieder for bass and string quartet.
 Text: Patrick Alliotte (in French).
 Duration: 20 minutes.
 First performance in 2013.

-Lieder for soprano and piano (Texts: Paul Verlaine, Tudor Arghezi, Mihai Eminescu, Otilia Cazimir)
+Lieder for soprano and piano (Texts: Paul Verlaine, R.M.
+Rilke, Amy Levy, W. Shakesperare, Tudor Arghezi, Mihai Eminescu, Otilia Cazimir)

-Miniatures for string quartet and chamber orchestra (Romanian dance, C’est Noël, Petite suite de Noël , Souvenir, Interlude)
+Pieces for chamber ensembles (Romanian dance, Contemplation, A walk in Paris, C’est Noël, Petite suite de Noël , Souvenir, Interlude)